algofairness/fairness-comparison/data/README.md

 To add a data set, you need to:
 1. Choose a single word lower case *name* to identify your data set.
 2. Put the raw data set in the raw/ directory at *name*.csv.
 Add any data info at *name*.txt.
-3. Create a class *Name*.py that extends Data.py and implements all the required methods.
-Add it to objects/  A Stub.py file is provided that you can copy and edit.
+3. Create a class *Name*.py that extends Data.py and implements all the required methods and fill in the fields.
+Add it to objects/
 4. Add your dataset object to the list at objects/list.py